-- 1. Two lists of CS file numbers were obtained from the Youth Justice Project Consultant in the Specialized Intervention and Youth Justice Branch: - List one contained files that were open on July 1, 2019, nine months prior to the audit start date, and - List two contained files that were open on July 1, 2018, 12 months prior to the date specified in list one. - 2.
-Files in list two that were also in list one were removed from list two. - 3.
-Files that were labelled "CS number not found" (i.e., files with sealed orders) and files that contained only bail orders, extra judicial sanctions, adult only orders, custody only orders, orders that were less than six months in length, orders in which the majority of supervision occurred in another SDA, and/or orders in which less than six months of supervision was provided by the Okanagan SDA were removed from both lists. - 4.
-The most significant court order in each file on both lists was selected, and practice related to that court order, as well as all other orders that were within the timeframe of that order, was reviewed using the CYJ audit tool and rating guide.
+- 1. Two lists of CS file numbers were obtained from the Youth Justice Project Consultant in the Specialized Intervention and Youth Justice Branch: - List one contained files that were open on April 18, 2020, nine months prior to the audit start date, and - List two contained files that were open on April 18, 2019, 12 months prior to the date specified in list one. - 2.
+Files in list two that were also in list one was removed from list two. - 3.
+Files that were labelled "CS number not found" (i.e., files with sealed orders) and files that contained only bail orders, extra judicial sanctions, adult only orders, custody only orders, orders that were less than six months in length, orders in which most of the supervision occurred in another SDA, and/or orders in which less than six months of supervision was provided by the East Fraser SDA were removed from both lists. - 4.
+The most significant court order in each file on both lists was selected, and practice related to that court order, as well as all other orders that were active within the timeframe of that order, was reviewed using the CYJ audit tool and rating guide.